patrickboehnke/patrickboehnke.github.io/_posts/2021-06-24-CardinalityMyth.md

 - That you don't need any one dimension to be high **cardinality**

 # What is **Cardinality**
 **Cardinality** is a measure of the number of distinct elements in a group.
+In a monitoring/telemetry context consider the server type (e.g., web or database) versus a unique identifier.
+The former is low **cardinality** while the latter is high **cardinality**.